yashpandey474/Blockchain-Based-Fake-News-Detection-Network/README.md

 This project develops a blockchain-based network for detecting fake news, leveraging NLP bases ML models and a consortium of auditors.
 The system operates on a consortium blockchain, enabling anonymous participation for readers to access news and submit news items as transactions.

+## Running the Project

+1. Clone the repository locally.
+2. Run the following command in your command line interface: streamlit run App/GUI.py
+3. Choose to act in the network as an auditor or reader
+4. For a proof-of-concept authentication as an auditor, provide a certificate-id starting with "ABCD" to sign-up.

 ### Key Features

 - **Machine Learning Model**: Utilizes a model trained on extensive datasets to assign a probability score indicating the likelihood of news being fake.